michaeldorner/information-diffusion-boundaries-in-code-review/README.md

 python3 -m simulation.run
 ```

 Please notice that depending on your hardware, the complete simulation may run several days and max out the CPU power.
 On a Apple MacBook M1 Max, it takes about two days to complete.
 The simulations is highly parallelized which means: The more cores, the better/faster.
+We also recommend at least 64 GB of RAM and at least 12 GB available storage for storing the results.

 The simulation provides options